jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 The diagram shows how the Virtual WAN Hub1 advertises the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to on-premises.
 Unless on-premises has a specific route, it will use the default RFC 1918 addresses to send the traffic back to Hub1.
 You cannot advertise the default RFC 1918 prefixes (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) from your on-premises network to Azure; you must advertise more specific routes instead.

+To simulate an on-premises environment, I created a virtual machine (VM) in a Google Cloud virtual private cloud (VPC) and connected it to a MegaPort MCR (Megaport Cloud Router).

 The diagram illustrates the Route Table as seen from the perspective of on-premises and Azure VMware Solution.